 he could not be sure the chaff would scatter the impact of both,

 one might get him from a bad angle.
 The only thing he could do was

 loop.
-Suddenly luck went his way, the GUN he damaged looped directly
+Suddenly luck went his way, the gunboat he damaged looped directly

 in front of him, shields still low, and going slower as it tried